Published September 23, 2022

 Using Visual Studio

 This provides the search box to show the list of packages from the NuGet website.
-In the Package Manager, we need to search for the keyword "IronPDF," as in the screenshot below.
+In the NuGet Package Manager, search for the keyword "IronPDF," as in the screenshot below.

-In the above image, we can see the list of the related search items.
-We need to select the required option to install the package to the solution.
-Once we have selected the download option, it will be installed on all the .NET MAUI application platforms such as the Android, iOS, and Windows platforms.
+In the above image, the related search items are listed, select the first option to install the package to the solution.
+It will be installed on all the .NET MAUI application platforms such as the Android, iOS, and Windows platforms.

 Using the Visual Studio Command-Line